 Countries are ranked in descending order of the share of students enrolled in upper secondary vocational education.

 Source: OECD/UIS/Eurostat (2023), Table B1.2.
-For more information see Source section and Education at a Glance 2023 Sources, Methodologies and Technical Notes (OECD, 2023[11]).
+For more information see Source section and Education at a Glance 2023 Sources, Methodologies and Technical Notes (OECD, 2023[1]).

-On average across countries and other participants with comparable data, 77% of entrants into general upper secondary education successfully complete their upper secondary studies (either in general or in vocational programmes) within the theoretical duration of the programme.
-The completion rate increases by an average 10 percentage points within two years after the end of the theoretical duration.
-In Luxembourg, 70% of entrants into general upper secondary education complete their programme within the theoretical duration, but this share increases to 91% after allowing an additional two years.

-- In most countries with available data, completion rates in vocational upper secondary programmes are lower than in general upper secondary programmes.
-In Luxembourg, 40% of vocational students complete upper secondary education (either general or vocational programmes) within the expected duration and 72% complete their programme after an additional two years.
-On average across countries and other participants with available data, 62% of vocational entrants complete their studies on time and 73% within an additional two years. - Bachelor's programmes are the most popular programmes for new entrants to tertiary education.
-On average across the OECD, they attract 76% of all new students compared to 72% in Luxembourg.
-Short-cycle tertiary programmes are the second most common level of education for new entrants into tertiary education, but their importance differs widely across countries.
-In Luxembourg, they are chosen by 28% of all new entrants. - Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
+Bachelor's programmes are the most popular programmes for new entrants to tertiary education.
+On average across the OECD, they attract 76% of all new students compared to 86% in Bulgaria.
+Short-cycle tertiary programmes are the second most common level of education for new entrants

+- into tertiary education, but their importance differs widely across countries.
+However, they do not exist in Bulgaria. - Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
 However, a few countries experienced double digit declines in the share of international students.
-Luxembourg is not one of them, as the share of international students remained stable between 2019 and 2021 (49% of all tertiary students in both years).
+Bulgaria is not one of them, as the share of international students increased from 7% of all tertiary students in 2019 to 8% in 2021.